International-Aerobatic-Club/iaccdb/README.md

 https://codeclimate.com/github/wbreeze/iaccdb)

-The International Aerobatic Club (IAC) is calling for proposals for maintenance of these contest results pages.
+The International Aerobatic Club (IAC) is calling for proposals for maintenance and development of this project.
 Please refer to the
 [call for proposals](CFP.md)
 for details.
+Please also see, [contributions](#contributions) below.

 This project contains code for a Ruby-on-Rails web site that displays data about aerobatic contests, including contest results, pilot standings,